-When Emergency Services are supported and local regulation requires IMS Emergency Sessions to be provided regardless of Mobility Restrictions or Access Restrictions, the Mobility Restrictions or Access Restrictions (see clause 5.3.4.1) should not be applied to UEs receiving Emergency Services.
+When Emergency Services are supported and local regulation requires IMS Emergency Sessions to be provided regardless of Mobility Restrictions or Access Restrictions, the Mobility Restrictions or Access Restrictions (see clause 5.3.4.1) should not be applied to UEs only receiving Emergency Services (i.e., Emergency Registered UEs or normally registered UEs with only an emergency PDU Session).
+For normally registered UEs that have established both non-emergency PDU Sessions for normal services and emergency PDU Sessions for Emergency Services, if UE access is not allowed due to Mobility Restrictions or Access Restrictions (e.g. CAG information), the network and UE shall release non-emergency PDU Sessions locally and behave as if the UE is emergency registered as described in TS 24.501 [47].

 When the (R)AN resources for Emergency Services are established, the ARP value for Emergency Services indicates the usage for Emergency Services to the 5G-AN.